Warning: This plugin is not yet stabilized. Use to help me identify bugs, but it will be a few weeks before its fully stable.

 The Hg-Git plugin can convert commits/changesets losslessly from one system to another, so you can push via an Hg repository and another Hg client can pull it and their changeset node ids will be identical - Mercurial data does not get lost in translation.
 It is intended that Hg users may wish to use this to collaborate even if no Git users are involved in the project, and it may even provide some advantages if you're using Bookmarks (see below).

 This plugin is implemented entirely in Python - there are no Git binary dependencies, you do not need to have Git installed on your system.
-There are in fact no external dependencies currently other than Mercurial.
-The plugin is known to work on Hg versions 1.1 and 1.2.
+The only dependencies are Mercurial and Dulwich.
+The plugin is known to work on Hg versions 1.1 through 1.3 and requires at least Dulwich 0.3.2.

 You can clone a Git repository from Hg by running

-hg gclone [url].
-It will create a directory appended with a '-hg', for example, if you were to run
+hg clone [url].
+For example, if you were to run

-hg gclone git://github.com/schacon/munger.git it would clone the repository down into the directory 'munger-hg', then convert it to an Hg repository for you.
+hg clone git://github.com/schacon/munger.git it would clone the repository down into the directory 'munger.git', then convert it to an Hg repository for you.

-If you are starting from an existing Hg repository, you have to setup a Git repository somewhere that you have push access to, add it as a Git remote and then run
+If you are starting from an existing Hg repository, you have to setup a Git repository somewhere that you have push access to, add it as default path or default-push path in your .hg/hgrc and then run

-hg gpush from within your project.
+hg push from within your project.
 For example:

-$ cd hg-git # (an Hg repository) $ hg gremote add origin firstname.lastname@example.org/schacon/hg-git.git $ hg push
+cd hg-git # (an Hg repository) (edit .hg/hgrc and add the target git url in the paths section) hg push

-This will convert all our Hg data into Git objects and push them up to the Git server.
+This will convert all your Hg data into Git objects and push them up to the Git server.

 Now that you have an Hg repository that can push/pull to/from a Git repository, you can fetch updates with